PhysikaTeam/PhysIKA-old/README.md

 ## Runing an example

-The following example shows how to create an elastic bunny with less than 30 lines of codes.
+The following example shows how to create an elastic bunny within less than 30 lines of codes.

 ```
 #include <iostream>